haysberg/index/Index_1.md

 Link to the course : [learncpp.com](https://learncpp.com/)

 Please finish the first 20 chapters, at your own pace.
 The last chapters are optional and we don't recommend them right now.
 You can always come back and check them if you want to get even better at C++, but is is not useful for us at this stage.

-To help you understand everything, and if you prefer to learn through videos, you can check the following course : [TODO]

 Once you feel pretty confident, try to do the following assignment : [Index One Final Project](https://github.com/haysberg/index/blob/main/assignments/Index_1/final_assignment.pdf)